-As your child is at risk from infection, you should keep them away from school for 1 week and they will also need to stay away from people and crowded areas (shops, playgrounds and public transport) where they may be in contact with coughs and colds.
+As your child is at risk from infection, they will be unable to attend school for 2 weeks following the tonsillectomy and they will need to avoid being in contact with other people and crowded areas (shops, playgrounds and public transport) where they may be in contact with coughs and colds.

 To aid recovery and help prevent complications it is very important to encourage your child to eat and drink frequently.
 Any type of food and drink can be given.
-Chewing gum (if the child is old enough) keeps the mouth moist and reduces painful muscle spasm.
+Chewing gum (if old enough) helps keep the mouth moist and reduces painful muscle spasms.

-Regular painkillers must be given for up to 5-7 days.
-You will be given medicines to take home which your nurse will explain how to give these.
+Regular painkillers must be given for up to 10-14 days.
+You will take a combination of medicines which your nurse will explain how to administer.